Tetsuya Noda: Evaluation

 Joey Ho Chong I, art curator, wrote "Noda's Diary series reminds me of an adapted quote from Qing dynasty poet ZhaWeiren: what used to be the zither, chess, wine and flowers in calligraphy and painting; is now the rice, oil, salt, sauce, vinegar and tea.
 It is extraordinary that ordinary things in life, under the unique interpretation of Noda, can possess such intelligence and timelessness, making things strange yet intimate.
 His works allow us to walk through his life and make us feel as if we were part of him or his family.
 We can silently experience his joys and sorrows, and quietly walk along with him through his life journey.
 It is his ability to negotiate with that close and distant home in his heart that allows us to understand the meaning of life in the ordinary."

-Janice Katz, Associate Curator of Japanese Art at the Art Institute Chicago wrote, “his focus on familiar and personal imagery almost feels like an attempt to stop time.
+Janice Katz, Associate Curator of Japanese Art at the Art Institute Chicago wrote, "his focus on familiar and personal imagery almost feels like an attempt to stop time.
 The intensely personal subject matter of his images are in contrast to his printmaking technique, which renders his subjects mysterious and veiled.
 They are a bit hazy and unclear, creating a distance between the viewer and the image.
 The loving care that Noda expends on the creation of a print, making it beautiful and detailed, infusing it with mystery and uncertainty, makes me think that he is not preserving memory so much as creating the scene the way it appears in his memory.
 In the process of creation, he gets to spend more time with each of these moments—the wish of every parent, surely—even as he alters them."

-Andrey Misiano, curator of Spirit Labor: Duration, Difficulty, and Affect show at Garage Museum of Contemporary Art wrote, "Each work in this series of over 500 is a rare type of contemporary still life, capturing stories that convey a sense of the time and make us reflect on the finite nature of every moment as it irreversibly becomes history."

 Dr. Florian Knothe, Director of the University Museum and Art Gallery, The University of Hong Kong, wrote "Noda's work is technically accomplished and thematically exceedingly personal.
 Known for being a representative of the long tradition of printmaking in Japan, and as an innovator for the further development of the long-practiced genre, Noda's work combines photography, traditional Japanese woodblock printing, mimeograph duplication and silkscreen printing in a self-invented and precisely controlled process of layering...
 Thematically, Noda represents landscapes, domestic scenes and still-lifes, as well as - and more importantly - portraits of himself, family and friends, which are markers of specific moments in time, such as the more recent diary illustrations for March 13th and May 10th, created during the pandemic."